Westminster Business Forum

 For booking-related queries or information on speaking please email us at info@forumsupport.co.uk, or contact us: +44 (0)1344 864796.

-Next steps for corporate governance and audit reform in the UK
+Next steps for corporate reporting and the UK audit market

 Morning, Monday, 23rd March 2026